Santa Monica

 The community support was clear when the workshops were reported to the City Council in June.
 The Center for Governmental Studies provided examples of other local “clean money” programs.
 Staff was asked to hone the proposals, and came back with no fewer than five options.
 Our community partners in VOTE4SM prepared a proposal of their own.

 On October 23, 2007, though, the Council not only declined the proposals, but voted to end the discussion.
 One Councilmember defended her vote.
 Santa Monica’s then-Mayor said the public would have to start the process over.
-There was subsequent outcry, but that declaration ended the matter.
+There was subsequent public outcry, but that declaration ended the matter.

 Does all this make you wonder